ybalkind/yonibalkind.com/_posts/2020-06-18-A-unique-proposal-for-fixing-public-education.md

 Although paying a premium return can go some way towards helping to attract investors there still needs to be a way to give funders confidence that the learners will actually be successful.
 If Government is struggling to educate a large portion of the population.
 Why should we think that private investment would yield better outcomes?

+[Address the point about returns on investment for education.
+Its one of the best returns and data shows its under invested in due to market failiaure..
+Show graph for returns in africa..]

 ## Market forces can help achieve better outcomes

 This gets to the heart of what makes GHCC's special and interesting.